 PROLOR persons who are stockholders of the corporation, places of residence, and number of shares held by them respectively.
 The inspection rights authorized by this provision of the NRS may be denied to a stockholder upon the stockholder's refusal to furnish to the corporation an affidavit that the inspection is not desired for any other purpose other than the business of the corporation.
 In addition, any stockholder of a Nevada corporation owning not less than 15% of all issued and outstanding shares, or who has been authorized in writing by the holders of at least 15% of all its issued and outstanding shares, upon at least five days written demand, is entitled to inspect the books of account and all financial records of the corporation, to make extracts therefrom, and to conduct an audit of such records.
 This right may not be limited in the articles or bylaws of any corporation but may be denied to any stockholder upon the stockholder's refusal to furnish the corporation an affidavit that such inspection, extracts or audit is not desired for any purpose not related to the stockholder's interest in the corporation as a stockholder.
-However, the right to inspect and audit financial records does not apply to any corporation that has filed during the period of 12 months all reports required to be filed by it pursuant to Section 13 or 15(d) of the Exchange Act or to any corporation that furnishes to its stockholders a detailed, annual financial statement.
-Vote Required For Mergers: Unless otherwise provided in a corporation's articles of in a sub-tion of a sub-tion of the hear of the
+However, the right to inspect and audit financial records does not apply to any corporation that has filed during the period of 12 months all reports required to be filed by it pursuant to Section 13 or $15(d)$ of the Exchange Act or to any Section 13 or 15(d) of the Exchange Act or to any corporation that furnishes to its stockholders a detailed, annual financial statement.
+Vote Required For Mergers: Unless otherwise provided in a corporation's articles of